Rich-Text v2 and Markdown Field Types (Preview) | Yext Hitchhikers Platform

 }

-Commonly, when moving over from another source of truth, the content in that system can be exported in a standard format, such as HTML or Markdown.
-If you intend to manage this content out of Knowledge Graph going forward, you’ll need to convert the content into the Yext Rich-Text AST in order to successfully import it into Yext.
+Typically, when moving over from another source of truth, the content in that system can be exported in a standard format, such as HTML or Markdown.
+If you intend to manage this content outside of Yext going forward, you’ll need to supply a valid JSON AST in order to successfully import it into Yext via most ingestion layers.
+Converting from HTML or Markdown to an AST can be lossy.
+Specific tooling around conversion for each interface is covered below.

-In order to render content from the Rich-Text v2 field type on a website, the content needs to eventually be converted into HTML.
-As such, we intend to provide tooling to make this conversion task as easy and ergonomic as possible.
+In order to render content from the Rich Text (v2) field type on a website, the content needs to eventually be converted into HTML.
+As such, we provide tooling to make this conversion task as easy and ergonomic as possible.

-At this time, we support a React Component for rendering the Rich-Text AST in our @yext/react-components library .
+At this time, we support a React Component for rendering the Rich Text AST in our @yext/pages-components library .
 We recommend leveraging this component on any React-based front-end experiences, as it abstracts away the complexity of processing the AST.

 Limitations

-- No Yext-provided tools for converting content from HTML/MD to Yext Rich-Text AST (importing content)
+• No Yext-provided tools for converting content from HTML/Markdown to AST via API.

 Markdown